Hancock County 4-H

 • Riley Settergren 10 Year 4-H Scholarship - due JUNE 1 (do not email; must be directly mailed, faxed or handed in to the Extension Office) Applicant must be a 10 year 4-H member, have shown some type of animal all 10 years in 4-H, and be accepted to a 4 or 2 year college or trade school.
 Amount: $500, one awarded.

-• Peggy Meeks Memorial Scholarship - due JUNE 1 (do not email; must be directly mailed, faxed or handed in to Extension Office) Applicants must intend to pursue a trade school, Associate Degree, or a four year degree in Consumer and Family Sciences.
+• Peggy Meeks Memorial Scholarship - due JUNE 1 (do not email; must be directly mailed, faxed or handed in to Extension Office) Applicants must intend to pursue a trade school, Associate Degree, or a four year degree in Consumer and Family Sciences or related degree.
 Applicants must also have a B grade point average and be a member of 4-H with a minimum of four (4) years of participation.
 Amount: $500, one awarded.

 • MSP Seals 4-H Scholarship - due JUNE 1 (do not email; must be directly mailed, faxed or handed in to the Extension Office).
 This will be awarded to a Hancock County 4-Her in his/her 10th year of 4-H. Amount: $200, one awarded.